mathiashsteffensen/book-tid-api/README.md

 ## Requirements to run API server

 ### System
-    Node version > 10.14, required by dependencies
+    Node version >=10.19.0 is required by dependencies, the production server currently runs on Node v14.15.1

     In production a microservice running on http://localhost:8080 is required for sending automated text reminders.
     See integrations/sms.js for more information.